The Trails of 'Toba

 Centennial Trail was conceived by Vern "Skink" Dutton in the 1970's with further work done by the Scouts and Girl Guides to celebrate Manitoba's 100th anniversary.
 The route is now part of the Trans Canada Trail and travels from its start at McGillivray Falls to Alfred Hole Goose Sanctuary in Rennie.
 Over the last few years a lot of work has been put in to reclaim the trail with the help of some amazing Stewards of the trail including the Manitoba Association of Trail Runners!

-2022 is our first year hosting an event on this amazing trail, with the event selling out within four hours of registration opening, thanks so much for the support!
+2022 was our first year hosting an event on this amazing trail, with the event selling out within four hours of registration opening, thanks so much for the support!

 Registration - Opens Jan.
 7 2023 at 0800